Note

 Is it a requirement that I'm certified in order to teach courses?

 Getting certified prior to teaching isn't a requirement or prerequisite to teach Fundamentals or Advanced Role-Based curriculum.
 However, it's highly recommended that you become certified prior to teaching Microsoft Official Curriculum.
-The certification process will allow you to have a strong grasp of the material, the ability to answer technical content questions, and be a subject matter expert for your students.
+The certification process provides you with a strong grasp of the material, the ability to answer technical content questions, and be a subject matter expert for your students.
 Microsoft Learn for Educators connects you with training opportunities to help you get certified and also offers free and discounted practice tests and certification exam vouchers when you're ready to get certified.
 You can find out more about the certification process on our Microsoft Learn for Educators program page.

 Portal